 - a.
-Size: Pursuant to NMSA 1978 21-13-8, as amended, the Board shall consist of five (5) members elected from single-member districts.
-Members shall be required to reside in the districts from which elected.
+Size: Pursuant to NMSA 1978 21-13-8, as amended, the Board shall consist of five (5) members elected from single-member Members shall be required to reside in the districts from which elected.
 Any member removing his/her residence from the district from which he/she was elected shall be deemed to have resigned his/her position, and the vacancy created by such resignation shall be filled in the manner provided by law and in this policy for the filling of vacancies on the board of a community College district (see Section 21-13-8 NMSA 1978). - b.
 Term: The Board members shall be elected for a term of six years.
 The term shall begin on January 1 following their election.
 New Board members shall take the oath of office before entering upon their duties.
-Terms of Board members are staggered.
-To enable the staggering of the term of Board members starting with the first Board election on November 2021, 1 member will serve a 2-year term, 2 members will serve a 4-year term, and 2 members will serve a 6-year term.
-The term of each Board member will be decided after the November election by random drawing. - c.
+Terms of Board members are staggered. - c.
 Elections: Elections of Board members shall be held according to the New Mexico Local Election Act. - d.
 Vacancies: Vacancies in the membership of the Board, other than by expiration of term of office, shall be filled by appointment determined by a majority vote of the remaining Board members for the remainder of the unexpired term of the position vacated.
 In the event a vote of the remaining Board members results in a tie between potential appointees, the vote of the Chair of the Board, as hereinafter described, shall be the deciding vote.
 The individual appointed by the Board must reside within the district of the vacancy.
 An individual appointed by the remaining members of the Board to fill a vacancy in office shall serve until the next community College board election, at which time candidates shall file for and be elected to fill the vacant position to serve the remainder of the unexpired term.
 (See Section 21-13-8 NMSA (1978)).

 III.
-Organization
+Organization: